ksu-cs-textbooks/cis642-643/content/00-forward/03-grading.md

 This means that a category score of 8, 9, or 10 is "acceptable" and does not impact your grade.
 However, a score of 8 does suggest you have room to improve in this category, and should strive to do so.
 Keep this in mind when you fill out peer reviews for your teammates - you can rate them at an 8 or 9 to indicate that you see room for improvement without hurting their grade.

+{{% notice warning %}}
+#### Academic Honesty and Group Work

+This course makes _extensive_ use of team projects, which brings up an important topic in academic honesty.
+Remember that as a K-State Student, you are bound by the honor pledge:

+> On my honor, as a student, I have neither given nor received unauthorized aid on this academic work.

+For team projects, the expectation is that _all members of the team_ contribute to the project in a meaningful and substantial way.
+If you fail to contribute, you are effectively receiving _unauthorized aid_ by claiming your teams' work as your own.

+Accordingly, the penalty for this behavior in the course is a grade of XF (failed for academic dishonesty) and being reported to the honor council.
+If you inform the instructor of your non-participation _before_ the assignment is graded, you will instead receive a 0 for the assignment.
+{{% /notice %}}